zuplo/docs/docs/articles/tunnel-troubleshooting.md

 ---

 Setting up a secure tunnel involves configuring several different networks to work together.
-When setting up your tunnel it is common for traffic to initially not reach your destination initially.
+When setting up your tunnel it's common for traffic to initially not reach your destination initially.
 This is almost always caused by configurations (firewalls, VPCs, IAM rules, etc.) in your internal network.